-At 32 years old, my mother still sees me as a big child: she still checks in on me daily and we squabble frequently over what her best dishes are.
+At 32 years old, my mother still sees me as a big kid: She still checks in on me daily and we squabble frequently over what her best dishes are.

 Not married and still living with my parents, I feel out of place as many of my friends have moved on to other stages of their lives.
 Most of them are married and have their own families and residences.

-My circumstances give me a different perspective on motherhood and parenting.
-I observed how my friends became more conservative in their career goals, financial plans and "preparing for the worst" for their young child.
+My circumstances have given me a different perspective on motherhood and parenting.
+I observed how my friends became more conservative in their career goals and financial plans, and are "preparing for the worst" for their young children.
 I began to reflect on how my mother planned the family's finances, and the gifts and lessons she has imparted unto me.

 As far as I can remember, I was taught to be careful with my money.
 My mother was brought up in a poor family and pursued a career in teaching.
 Because of that, she became the best provider of financial education for my sister and me.
 Growing up, we would shun convenience store chains and instead walked to the "mamak shop" a block away to get cheaper drinks.
 Birthdays and special occasions were celebrated at a family restaurant in the neighbourhood mall.

 My parents could afford more than what they allowed us to enjoy — both my parents are university graduates with steady career progressions in the civil service.
 They chose to save and plan for the family expenses and the rainy days rather than indulge in material needs.

 As a working adult seven years into my career, I can see how peer pressure to keep up with the Joneses can nudge people to make unnecessary spending decisions.
 "Treating" ourselves more as we get our pay increments and bonuses seems to be the most intuitive thing.
 After all, we deserve to reward ourselves for our hard work and ingenuity.

 Unfortunately, many of us allow lifestyle inflation to grow faster than our wage inflation — we start to aspire to have a bigger house, and desire appliances that we rarely use.